wix-incubator/bookings-list-sample-application/README.md

 1. Yarn

 #### Installation Steps
-1. Follow the instructions of creating an Wix application [here](https://github.com/wix-incubator/sample-wix-rest-app).
+1. Follow the instructions of creating a Wix application [here](https://github.com/wix-incubator/sample-wix-rest-app).
 QUESTION - this links to a private wix repo - shouldn't it link to the public wix-docs.

 1. Clone the repository.
 1. Rename the `.env.example` files inside the client & the server folders to `.env`.